NeelBhatt/Docs-1/aspnet/aspnetcore/security/authentication/accconfirm.md

    ````

+> [!NOTE]
-Note: A security best practice is to not use production secrets in test and development.
+> A security best practice is to not use production secrets in test and development.
 If you publish the app to Azure, you can set the SendGrid secrets as application settings in the Azure Web App portal.
 The configuration system is setup to read keys from environment variables.

   ## Combine social and local login accounts